 651-560-5850 | email@example.com

 What should I know before my first treatment?

 I strive to be available to clients and to provide meaningful care.
 In respect for this intention and in consideration of others who also need appointments, the following cancellation policy has been put in place: Cancellation Policy.
 Please familiarize yourself with this policy before your first visit.

 For your first treatment, be sure you filled out your New Client paperwork, wear loose, comfortable clothing and eat something at least one hour before.
-All treatments are 60 min, including your first one.
+All treatments are 60 min, including your first one and virtual.

-The first half of your session, we will chat about what brought you in.
-We will then come up with a plan and decide what therapies will benefit you for that day (acupuncture, Chinese medicine, somatic/embodiment practices, breathwork, ancestral connection).
+We will start with a chat about what brought you in.
+We will then come up with a plan and decide what therapies will benefit you for that day (acupuncture therapy if you're in-person, Chinese medicine, somatic/embodiment practices, breathwork, ancestral connection, etc).

-You will either be lying on a comfy massage table or sitting on a chair, with relaxing nature sounds (or in silence-you choose), and dim or no lighting.
+You will either be lying on a comfy massage table or sitting on a chair (if you choose virtual you can decide what this looks like) with relaxing nature sounds (or in silence-you choose), and dim or no lighting.

 We will end the session discussing next steps for you and the healing journey you are on.
 I often offer tools to assist your journey (books, videos, journaling, etc).

 Please reach out with any additional questions.
 I look forward to seeing you!

 I believe in affordable care for all and in an equitable exchange of energy.